 Get Healthy Tips Sent to Your Phone!

-In your research, you identified that premature births among African American women are nearly double that of whites and Hispanics, and that premature Black babies die at a significantly higher rate than other racial groups.
+In your research, you identified that premature births among Black women are nearly double that of whites and Hispanics, and that premature Black babies die at a significantly higher rate than other racial groups.
 What are some of the contributing factors to those statistics?

 There are many disparities contributing to health outcomes in addition to race, and that’s certainly true in pregnancy.
 Researchers have explored how biology, environment, health, and disease affect fetuses as they develop — and how they affect pregnant women both during and after pregnancy.